 • Beef steak: Beef tenderloin is an excellent choice, but sirloin or striploin steak would also work great

-• Soy sauce: to season the steak
+• Soy sauce: to season and flavor the steak

 • Black pepper: aromatic ingredient